alazaroc/blog-web-code/_posts/2022-03-15-how-to-deploy-a-web-with-amplify-hosting.md

 ## TLDR

-This is a practical use case where I will explain the step by step of how I deployed the infrastructure of my blog using Amplify Hosting.
+This is a practical use case where I will explain step by step how I deployed my blog using Amplify Hosting.
+I will use the AWS Console to do it.

-The source code is available [here](https://github.com/alazaroc/blog-web/){:target="_blank"}.
+The source code of my blog (web) is available [here](https://github.com/alazaroc/blog-web/){:target="_blank"}.

-## What is Amplify
+## Introduction

 > *[AWS Amplify](https://aws.amazon.com/amplify/){:target="_blank"} is a set of purpose-built tools and features that enables frontend web and mobile developers to quickly and easily build full-stack applications on AWS.*
 >